SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 See also [#5281](https://github.com/SlimeKnights/TinkersConstruct/issues/5281).
 </div>

-1.20.1 is in public Alpha.
-Current plan is to release a second alpha in the next couple of days, then after that work towards a beta.
+1.20.1 is in public Beta.
+We plan to continue adding features from the roadmap for the next couple of updates, then decide whether to add larger features or focus on another port.

 1.19.2 and 1.18.2 are both considered stable.
 Additional releases are possible but are unlikely.
 Anything before 1.18.2 has no releases planned.

-## Ichor

-* Ichor will be meltable using a foundry.
-* Melting ichor will produce some amount of pure liquid ichor as a byproduct, and some amount of blazing blood.
-This means its not 1 to 1 casting and melting.
-* Requires blazing blood to melt ichor.
-* Pure ichor can be casted like any other slime type.
-* Pure ichor is also used in alloying [King's Slime](#kings-slime).

-## Fluid Block Effects

-* Slime fluids will be given more utilitarian effects on blocks of their current potion effects.
-* Ichor will notably break blocks.
-* Enderslime will break a block and replace it with one from your hand.
-* Some fluids such as glass or obsidian will place spike blocks to damage and slow attackers.

 ## Multiblock

-### Slimemetal Casting

-Slimesteel and King's Slime will be usable to make late game fluid mechanics.

-#### Cinderslime

-* New tier 3 material alloyed from gold, ichor, and scorched stone.
-* Trait restores overslime by consuming fuel in the tools tank.
-* Requires ichor being added as a fluid, now that plans for it are more settled.

-#### Inverted Channels
+### Inverted Channels

-* Slimesteel and King's Slime can make channels and faucets.
+* Slimesteel and Cinderslime can make channels and faucets.
 * They work identically to seared/scorched channels/faucet except for one small difference: downwards pouring is replaced with upwards pouring.

-#### Casting Tank
+### Casting Tank

 * Crafted from slimesteel or copper perhaps.
 * This tank has a slot that accepts an item via automation such as hoppers.